- Quick tips

-Action emails e.g. activate your account, reset your password
+Action emails e.g. activate your account, password resets, welcome emails

-- Billing emails e.g. monthly receipts and invoices
+Billing emails e.g. monthly receipts, invoices, order confirmations

-Each template is responsive and each has been tested in all the popular email clients.
+These responsive HTML email templates have been tested in all the popular email clients.
+View on GitHub.

 Our repo contains both the original templates with a separate CSS stylesheet, as well as templates with CSS already inlined.
 See the

-These templates are responsive for mobile devices and use media queries to optimize the design for smaller screens.
+These responsive email templates are responsive for mobile devices and use media queries to optimize the design for smaller screens.

 We’ve tested these email templates across all the major desktop, web and mobile clients, using Litmus.

 You also might be interested in this Grunt task for compiling and testing html emails.
 This is what we used to design and test our transactional emails.
 It’s a good way to manage your email layouts, compile SCSS, inline CSS and send out a preview to your inbox.

 These are free and open-sourced, so feel free to use them as you wish.
 If you do use them, we’d love to know about it.
 Leave us a link in the comments to your product or service.
 Discuss on Hacker News